scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 This document only specifies the messages used for the purposes of path diagnosis and recovery.
 An extended specification can be found in {{SCMP}}.
 Its security considerations are discussed in [](#manipulate-selection).

-**Note:** There is not currently a defined mechanism for converting ICMP messages to SCMP messages, or vice-versa.
+Note that there is not currently a defined mechanism for converting ICMP messages to SCMP messages, or vice-versa.

 ## General Format